mattco98/matlab-matrix-transformations/README.md

 As a sidenote, the pure rotation matrix can be obtained from an SE(3) transformation matrix by calling `.matrix3()` instead of `.matrix()`.

-### Multiple transformations for one frame
+#### Multiple transformations for one frame

-All of the builder methods take a matrix as arguments, allowing easy calculation of multiple transformation matrices for the same reference frame.
+All of the builder methods take a matrix as an argument, allowing easy calculation of multiple transformation matrices for the same reference frame.
 For completeness, the list of builder methods are the following:

 - `Transformation.rotate(matrix)`
 - `Transformation.translate(matrix)`
 - `Rotation.loc(matrix)`
 - `Rotation.glob(matrix)`
-- `Translation.builder(matrix)`
-- `Translation.loc(matrix)` & `Translation.glob(matrix)`
+- `Translation.builder(matrix)` & `Translation.loc(matrix)` & `Translation.glob(matrix)`

 You can store the builder from any of these methods and use it to operate on the same `matrix`.

-### Automatic application of transformation matrices
+#### Automatic application of transformation matrices

-Both `matrix` methods (i.e. `RotationBuilder.matrix()` and `TranslationBuilder.matrix()`) take a `target` argument which, if provided, will automatically be applied to the transformation matrix.
+The matrix methods (i.e. `RotationBuilder.matrix()`, `RotationBuilder.matrix3()`, and `TranslationBuilder.matrix()`) take a `target` argument which, if provided, will automatically be applied to the transformation matrix.
 The result of the multiplication will be returned.